smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 # Now, delete the bin/ directory
 rm -rf bin
 ```
-Upload the app bundle to a storageSystem
+Storing an app bundle on a storageSystem
 ----------------------------------------
 Each time you (or another user) requests an instance of samtools sort, Agave copies data from a "deploymentPath" on a "storageSystem" as part of creating the temporary working directory on an "executionSystem".
 Now that you've crafted the application bundle's dependencies and script template, it's time to store it somewhere accessible by Agave.